5 Months Old Baby Milestones

-The fifth month is a time of transformations for your baby.
-She may have started babbling and may be ready to start crawling.
+The fifth month is a time of several transformations for your baby.
+Your 5-month-old baby may have started babbling and may be ready to start crawling.
 You may also find your 5-month milestone baby holding out her arms when she wants to be picked up, learning to sleep for longer stretches, possibly trying solid foods, and rolling as se goes!
 There are several things that your baby will do at the age of 5 months that will amaze you.
 Moreover, you will start to see a pattern in your baby’s behaviour.
 Let’s learn what you can expect during the 5 months baby milestone.

 The table below shows the achieved and emerging developmental milestones of your 5-month-old baby: